ChefPancake/2023_go_fish/docs/progress.md

     - [jummbox](https://jummbus.bitbucket.io)
   - [x] sound effects
 - [ ] Add end of game
-  - [ ] Losing when snail hits the end
+  - [x] Losing when snail hits the end
-    - freeze game and display the lose bubble
-    - after short delay, press space to reset
+    - [x] ignore controls
   - [ ] Catching all the fish wins the game
-    - Display the win bubble
+    - [ ] Display the win bubble
-    - Record the time, display to screen
+    - [ ] Record the time, display to screen
+  - [x] after short delay, press space to reset
   - [ ] Start the game time (and snail) on the first cast
 - [ ] fix catching
   - [ ] adjust catch points on fish to flex with sprite